“Stop being greedy”

 “That’s what happens when you fill your barn with Self and not with God.”

-I realized during my conversation with God that I had begun to fill my heart and my life with love of self instead of love of God.
+I realized during my conversation with God that I had begun to fill my heart and my life with love of self instead of the love of God.
 The focus of self is the root of greed and one that must be uprooted before it rapidly spreads.

 I don’t know about you, but on various occasions I’ve tried to be selfless upon my own accord, only to fail miserably in the end.
 I’m learning, day by day, that to be selfless, to be the person I want to be and who I feel God has called me to be, comes from consistent submission to God.

 Sin, selfishness, and the worship of self entered the world in the garden when Adam and Eve decided to disobey God.
 Ever since then, people have been fighting against these selfish tendencies.
 Humanity never stood a chance in this fight until Jesus came.
 He was the one, after all, who decided to humble himself and take the form of a man, the most selfless act in all of history.
 The curse and bond of selfishness was only broken when Selflessness made an appearance.

 The only way to remove the sin of self from your heart is to invite true Selflessness into your life.

 When you make room for God in your life, heart, and mind, those other things have no choice but to move.
 In what areas of your heart are you being greedy?
 Are there parts of your life where self reigns supreme?
 Submit those areas to God and watch him begin to change you from the inside out.

 To go Deeper: Read Why Greed Begets More Greed